 What to do in Ancient Olympia

-London, Beijing, Athens…Retracing the history of the Olympic Games back to 776 BC, you arrive at the starting line, where it all began in this gentle, wooded valley of the Alpheios River in the Peloponnese, where Zeus’ most important sanctuary was located.
-In his honour, every four years, this was the scene of an event in which the whole of the Greek-speaking world took part.
+London, Beijing, Athens…Retracing the history of the Olympic Games back to 776 BC, you arrive at the starting line, where it all began in this gentle, wooded valley in the Peloponnese’s Alpheios River.
+In Zeus’ honour, every four years, this was the scene of an event in which the whole of the Greek-speaking world took part.

-The hippodrome for chariot races lay to the south of the stadium.
-Still standing are ruins left from a later age; baths and villas, like the one Roman emperor Nero had constructed as a private residence when he attended.
+The hippodrome for chariot races lies to the south of the stadium.
+Still standing are ruins left from a later age: baths and villas, like the one Roman emperor Nero had constructed as a private residence when he attended.
 After Christianity became the official religion of the Roman Empire, the Olympic Games gradually lost their prestige since they were considered a pagan festival.
 They ceased completely in 393 AD when the emperor Theodosius I decreed them unlawful.
 Olympia never regained the glory and allure it had enjoyed as host of the Games.

 But on 18 August 2004, when Athens hosted the Modern Games, those wonderful years came back.
-The Stadium in Olympia witnessed a reenactment of an ancient sport, the shot put.
+The Stadium witnessed a reenactment of an ancient sport, the shot put.
 Both men and women competed, some 1,611 years after the last Games took place there.
 And of course, Olympia is still the place where the Olympic Flame is lit for each Olympiad.

-In Olympia’s archaeological museum you’ll come face to face with one of the greatest marble sculptures of all time, Praxiteles’ Hermes, one of the most important exhibits in the museum.
-The god is leaning against the trunk of a tree, cradling the infant Dionysos in his left arm.
+In the Archaeological Museum, you’ll come face to face with one of the greatest marble sculptures of all time, Praxiteles’ Hermes.
+It is the epitome of beauty, balance and craftsmanship, depicting the god Hermes leaning against a tree trunk, cradling the infant Dionysos in his left arm.

-It is the epitome of Greek beauty, balance and craftsmanship.
-Apart from the Hermes, the museum contains dozens of other finds from the site, dating from prehistoric times to the early Christian era, when the Games were outlawed.
+The museum also contains dozens of other finds from the site, dating from Prehistoric times to the early-Christian era.
 Look out for the Nike of Paionios and the monumental friezes from the Temple of Zeus, which depict the chariot race between Pelops and Oinomaos and the fight between Lapiths and Centaurs.